robotic foundational models vs LLMs

 • Mid tier comes from:

-• play data relabeled for object affordances and skills
+• play data re-labeled for object affordances and skills

 • Low tier majorly includes: